-God does not multiply the punishment; yet, when it comes to reward for good actions the minimum is ten times more.
+God does not multiply the punishment; yet, when it comes to rewarding for good actions the minimum is ten times more.

 God will reward them without measure for He has special treatment in store for them.
 This verse truly depicts the power of suffering.

 I say to people if you have a problem, perhaps in marriage, business, community, or with neighbours, children, or parents, first ensure that you are not responsible.
 Unfortunately, we usually look for others to blame; we hardly look at ourselves.
 Our first assumption is that others have imposed that suffering on us.
 We have to question ourselves first.
 A believer has to be doubtful about himself (al-muminu zaninun bi nafsih).
 We love ourselves so much that we can easily deceive ourselves; we cannot see our own problems.
 If you are convinced that you have done nothing wrong then look at your actions again and again, as it is not sufficient to only look once at ourselves to find the problem.
 Only then, if you sincerely find no fault of your own but are still suffering, be grateful that there is an opportunity for you to rise toward God.
 You have to be thankful so that you can achieve much more.